 What is a Cash Advance in America?

-A cash advance is a short-term loan for a small sum of money, typically only offered to people in stable employment, and intended for one-off, unexpected costs.
+A cash advance in America is a short-term loan for a small sum of money, typically only offered to people in stable employment, and intended for one-off, unexpected costs.
 Life doesn’t always go the way we plan, and bills sometimes need to be paid before payday.

 A short-term cash advance can make the difference between paying that bill in full and bouncing a cheque.

 Cash advances are unsecured loans, meaning that there is no collateral and usually no credit check required for approval.
 They are granted based on your income and are designed to be paid back on a specified date that corresponds to your pay dates.
 Sometimes they can be paid back in multiple payments, but usually you are required to pay back the entire amount plus fees in one payment.